ianlibasora/Cshell/manual/manual.md

 - ### `cd [directory]`
    The `cd` command changes the current working directory of the shell.
 When invoked, the shell will attempt to change directory into `[directory]`.
 Upon completion of the `cd` command, the shell prompt and system `PWD` variable will update to reflect this change.
 If the supplied new directory is deemed invalid, an error is raised to the user.
-If no argument is supplied by the user, then `cd` simply just prints the current working directory of the shell.
+If no argument is supplied by the user, then `cd` will change directory into the user's home directory.

    Extra operations supported: Background Execution, SIGINT Handling